-The Big Picture Report (PDF) outlines the role of the Planning & Building Department in the growth of Ankeny in terms of annexations, final plats, permits issued, development applications and other Department activity.
-It includes ten years of data for calendar years 2007 to 2016.
+The Big Picture Report outlines the role of the Planning & Building Department in the growth of Ankeny in terms of annexations, final plats, permits issued, development applications and other department activity.
+It includes ten years of data for calendar years 2008 to 2017.

 Process for the Development of Land